 Evaluating Your Privacy Needs

-If you mainly browse the web and want to protect your personal data from websites, then an anti-tracker like Ghostery may be enough for you.
+If you mainly browse the web and want to protect your personal data from websites, then an a tool to block trackers, ads and popups like Ghostery may be enough for you.

 If you also use other online services or applications and want to protect your identity and location from anyone, then a VPN may be more suitable for you.

-By using both an anti-tracker and a VPN, you can enjoy the benefits of both tools without compromise.
+By using both, a tracker blocker and a VPN, you can enjoy the benefits of both tools without compromise.

 For the most extreme anonymity and fingerprint protection for an anti-tracking device, please use the Tor Browser.